 The second drawback to online tutoring is that some of the "chemistry" of tutoring doesn't really translate online, and we don't want to pretend otherwise.

-Unless you've spent plenty of time on Skype already, it can feel unnatural to work with a teacher who is nothing more than a face on a screen.
-I have a pretty solid track record with online tutoring over the past five years, and I don't think that the lack of in-person "chemistry" substantially limits my students' GMAT score improvements, but I want to be honest about it: for some students, it just feels strange to handle GMAT tutoring solely via the internet.
+Unless you've spent plenty of time on Skype already, it can feel unnatural to work with a teacher who is just a face on a screen.
+We’ve worked with hundreds of students online over the years, and we don't think that the lack of in-person "chemistry" substantially limits our students' GMAT score improvements, but we want to be honest about it: for some students, it just feels strange to handle GMAT or GRE tutoring solely via the internet.

 If you're not sure if online tutoring is for you, let us know, and we’ll do our best to answer your questions, or provide a video so that you can get a taste of what online GMAT lessons look like.